Recruiting a Diverse Student Body at Your School

 How do you put ‘Diversity by Design’ into practice?

-In support of creating socio-econ diversity, we provide an equal number of seats to each of our four communities.
-Moreover, our admissions lottery is weighted to ensure that at least 50 percent of students are eligible for free or reduced-price lunch.
-Across BVP’s current campuses, roughly 65 percent of students are low income.
-The largest racial/ethnic groups are Latino students, who make up roughly 40–60% of students on each campus, and white students, who constitute 30–40% of the student body.
-Since we support a broader geographic area, BVP provides transportation for all students who attend, which it arranges and funds out of its per-pupil dollars.
+In support of creating socioeconomic diversity, we provide an equal number of seats to each of our four communities.
+Moreover, our admissions lottery is weighted to ensure that at least 50% of students are eligible for free or reduced-price lunch (FRPL).
+Across BVP’s current campuses, roughly 65% of students are low income.
+The largest racial/ethnic groups are Latino students, who make up roughly 40-60% of students on each campus, and white students, who constitute 30-40% of the student body.
+Since we support a broader geographic area, BVP provides transportation for all students who attend, which we arrange and fund out of per-pupil dollars.

 Are there any issues or concerns about having lottery that has special weighting for FRPL and diversity?